Bose metal near pair-density-wave order in a spin-orbit-coupled Kondo lattice: Nonlinear sigma model and fluctuation-dominated regime

 and substituting

 where $V_{MF} = (-\tau/g)^{1/2}$, integrate out the massive amplitude mode and obtain the nonlinear sigma model

 where $(\tilde\rho, \tilde\rho_2) = |V_{MF}|^2(\rho,\rho_2)$.

 This form makes the role of fluctuations explicit.
 Exactly at $\rho=0$ there is no long-range order.
-For negative $\rho$, the would-be divergence is cut off either by the lattice anisotropy $C\neq 0$ or by quantum effects, since the integral $\int d\omega\,d^3q$ converges.
+For negative $\rho$, the would-be divergence is cut off either by the lattice anisotropy $C\neq 0$ {(see Fig. 4 as an illustration) or by quantum effects, since the integral $\int d\omega\,d^3q$ converges.
 This in turn opens up the possibility of a quantum critical point separating the commensurate and incommensurate phases.

 To obtain an analytic description of the disordered regime, we replace the local constraint in~(\ref{PCF}) by a global one and obtain the propagator